What is a landing page?

 Landing page vs splash page

-The former is a standalone page on your site (or on 3rd party software).
+A landing page is a standalone page on your site or on 3rd party software.
 A splash page is a type of overlay or popup that takes over the screen and covers the content on your website in order to inform or convert a visitor.
 Splash pages tend to give an introduction or teaser of what to expect on the following screens or the actual website.
 Splash pages are often displayed the first tome a visitor lands on your website.
 Landing pages are designed to make visitors do something, such as buy a product, sign up for a course, or join an email list.

 Keith is the founder of Fat Frog Media.
 He has worked in the tech, fitness, food, and hospitality industries.
 Keith helps businesses improve their marketing and conversion rates.